terrymacdonald/DisplayMagician/README.md

 ## Planned features

-* Migrate from .Net Framework 4.8 to .Net 7, and transition to new supported libraries
 * Create DisplayMagician v3 using MAUI rather than Winforms
 * Add Unit Tests!
 * Maybe add Intel Alchemist GPU spanned screen support when those cards are eventually released.